Ekaterine Kherkheulidze

-Ekaterine "Eka" Kherkheulidze (Georgian: ეკატერინე ხერხეულიძე; born on June 13, 1972) is a Georgian politician who has served as a member of Parliament in 2008–2012, 2015–2016, and since 2020.
+Ekaterine "Eka" Kherkheulidze (Georgian: ეკატერინე ხერხეულიძე; born 13 June 1972) is a Georgian politician who has served as a member of Parliament in 2008–2012, 2015–2016, and since 2020.

 Debuting her political career as a member of the Supreme Council of the Autonomous Republic of Adjara, she has been a longtime member of the United National Movement, which governed Georgia until 2012.
 She joined Parliament in 2008, serving as a voice for the government's controversial human rights stance.
 Serving briefly again in Parliament in 2015–2016, she was elected to a third term in 2020.
 Since then, she has been a vocal supporter of the former Georgian President Mikheil Saakashvili's controversial return to the country and has repeatedly called for his release from prison.

 Education and personal life

 Ekaterine Kherkheulidze was born on June 13, 1972, in Tbilisi, at the time the capital of Soviet Georgia.
 As a teenager, she worked in a state-run factory of synthetic goods.
 In 1999, she graduated in Georgian Literature from the Tbilisi State University, and received a degree in jurisprudence in 2006 from the Georgian Technical University.

 She has two sons, including one who works as an editor on the Mtavari TV channel.